-Currently I am working together with Maja Sager on the project The court as an emerging arena for struggles against and about racism (2017-2020) that is funded by the Swedish Research Council within their special call for research on racism.
-The project intends to explore courts as an emerging arena on which political and social contestations over racism take place in Sweden.
+Currently, I am working together with Maja Sager on the project The court as an emerging arena for struggles against and about racism (2017-2020) that is funded by the Swedish Research Council within their special call for research on racism.
+The project intends to explore courts as an emerging arena where political and social contestations over racism take place in Sweden.
 This is done through an in-depth analysis of several cases in which political struggles against and about racism have moved into courts.
 The purpose of the project is to understand what kind of space courts provide for protection from and debate about racism, and how different forms of activism involving anti-racism, but also racism, are mobilised.

 Hämtat ur Lunds universitets publikationsdatabas